puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 2. Update the module's name or version range as appropriate, or choose an entirely different module from the list to replace it.
 3. Click the **OK** button.

-To remove a dependency, simply select the module from the list of dependencies and click the **Remove** button.
+To remove a dependency, select the module from the list of dependencies and click the **Remove** button.

 You also have the option of editing your module's metadata within the raw json format.
 If you click on the *JSON* tab, you will have access to the json information and may edit it directly as you wish.